 You see, I've tried just about every gimmick and scheme out there and you know what?
 There is really only one way to build muscle.
 I've come to the conclusion that the only way is to make sure you have a smart weight training program in place, a personalized diet program for your body type (aimed at your goals), and a quality recovery cycle in place.
 Once you have these elements in place, you will be able to constantly improve with each passing workout.

-If you really want to build quality muscle, your going to have to train smart.
+If you really want to build quality muscle, you're going to have to train smart.
 By using smart weight training techniques, you can expect to double your strength and add significant size to your body.

 If I knew then what I know now, I would have probably written this web site a long time ago.
 Building muscle is like any thing else you need to excel at, you need to learn as you go and learn from your mistakes.
 With that in mind, let's go throught some tips and techniques that will help you attain your goals and objectives.
 However, we must first find out...